-For the fiscal year ended March 25, 2018, there were six meetings of the Audit Committee.
+For the fiscal year ended March 29, 2020, there were four meetings of the Audit Committee and the Audit Committee also acted once by unanimous written consent.
 All of the members of the Audit Committee attended at least 75% of the meetings of the Audit Committee.
 Our Audit Committee is involved in:

-- the appointment, compensation and oversight of the work of the independent registered public accounting firm, and where appropriate, the replacement of the independent registered public accounting firm; - discussions with our independent public accountants with respect to the scope and results of our yearend audit, our internal accounting controls and the professional services furnished to us by the independent auditors; and - the review of the adequacy and effectiveness of our internal controls over financial reporting.
+- the appointment, compensation and oversight of the work of the independent registered public accounting firm, and where appropriate, the replacement of the independent registered public accounting firm; - discussions with our independent registered public accountants with respect to the scope and results of our year-end audit, our internal accounting controls and the professional services furnished to us by the independent registered public accounting firm; and - the review of the adequacy and effectiveness of our internal controls over financial reporting.
 See "Audit Committee Report."